kooeunho/HOI_max/README.md

 The objective function is motivated by the intuition that nodes densely interconnected with edges in a given graph are likely to exhibit similar labels.

-A detail explanation of the function is presented in https://arxiv.org/abs/2310.10114
+A detail explanation of the function is presented in https://arxiv.org/abs/2310.10114.

+Files demonstrate the structure of the objective function and applying method of maximal cliques as well as optimization procedure.

+Balanced and Imbalanced experiments.ipynb : Experiment on balanced and imbalanced generated model using the planted partition model

+function.py : utils and function